- Food & Drink

 Set at the foot of the famed Torres del Paine National Park, mountain trekkers stay in eco friendly domes designed to allow them to connect with nature without any negative impact on their surroundings.
-Electricity and heat come from solar panels and a micro-hydro turbine while domes are connected by raised walkways to minimise disruption to the environment.
+Electricity and heat come from solar panels and a micro-hydro turbine while domes are connected by raised walkways to minimize disruption to the environment.

 By day, guests take part in adventure treks tailored to their needs, by night relaxing under the night sky with a chance to sample Chile’s finest cuisine and wine in EcoCamp’s community domes.

 Sleeping 155 meters underground in a cave might not be your idea of a good time, but at Sweden’s Sala Silvermine you can make like the Flintstones and do just that.